traditional homestyle mashed potatoes

 How To Make traditional homestyle mashed potatoes

-• 1
+1

-Set a large pot, roughly half full of water on low to medium heat, add salt until the water is very salty.
-Peel potatoes, and rinse.
-Cut into 1" cubes, and place them directly into the pot.
+Place them directly into the pot.
 Add more water if all of the potatoes aren't completely covered.
-Note: (Salt in this step will cause the water to boil at a higher temperature, but does not raise the sodium content of the finished recipe.)
+Note: Salt in this step will cause the water to boil at a higher temperature but does not raise the sodium content of the finished recipe.

-Bring to a boil, then lower the heat and simmer, uncovered, for about 15 to 20 minutes, or until the potatoes easily fall apart when mashed with a fork.
+Bring to a boil.
+Then lower the heat and simmer, uncovered, for about 15 to 20 minutes or until the potatoes easily fall apart when mashed with a fork.

-While boiling the potatoes, in a small separate saucepan, set the butter, milk, and sour cream on low heat, until butter melts.
-Stir and turn off heat.
-(Make sure this mixture never boils, if it does, discard and make again.)
+While boiling the potatoes, in a small separate saucepan, set the butter, milk, and sour cream on low heat, until the butter melts.
+Stir and turn off the heat.
+(Make sure this mixture never boils, if it does, discard it and make it again.)
 By preference, adjust individual dairy quantities keeping the total between 1 1/2 to 2 cups at this step.
 If desired, also include cream cheese in the total dairy ingredients.

 Place potatoes in a large mixing bowl, and begin using a potato masher until around half the cubes are crushed.

-• 9
+9

 ADVERTISEMENT